 Thursday 09, May 2019

-(Bloomberg) --Bahrain said it will receive about $2.3 billion this year from a five-year support package provided by its Gulf Arab allies as the island-Kingdom seeks to reduce its budget deficit and debt.
+(Bloomberg) --Bahrain has announced that it will receive about $2.3 billion this year from a five-year support package provided by its Gulf Arab allies as the island-Kingdom seeks to reduce its budget deficit and debt.

 According to Bahrain’s Finance Ministry, the sum is roughly in line with the amount received in 2018.